Thyringer/zuse/README.md

 # Zuse

-Standard compiler for the functional programming language Kalkyl.
+Compiler for the functional programming language Kalkyl.

 In the long term, Zuse is to combine the following components: